2023 Solar Incentives Guide for Phenix City, AL - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to speak with your local Phenix City solar panel installation expert directly.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit might apply to you, speak with your local Phenix City solar installation expert.

 State & Local Solar Incentives